 Curtis Joseph recorded his 15th career playoff shutout on May 25.
-2002, as the Maple Leafs avoided elimination with a 1-0 win the Carolina Hurricanes in Game 5 of the Eastern Conference Final.
+2002, as the Maple Leafs avoided elimination with a 1-0 win over the Carolina Hurricanes in Game 5 of the Eastern Conference Final.
 Darcy Tucker’s power-play tally late in the first period was the game’s only goal.

 The Anaheim Ducks avoided an epic collapse on May 25, 2015, in their 5-4 overtime win over the Chicago Blackhawks in Game 5 of the Western Conference Final.
 The Ducks built a 3-0 lead and were up 4-2 with less than two minutes to play.
 Blackhawks captain Jonathan Toews scored a pair of goals, with the goaltender pulled for an extra attacker to force overtime.
 Matt Beleskey gave the Ducks a 3-2 series lead just 45 seconds into the extra time.
 This was their final win of the season as the Blackhawks won the next two contests to win the conference championship.